-Goal setting: Going Beyond Immediate Tasks To The Big Picture
+Goal setting: From The Immediate Tasks To The Big Picture

 Every new goal is an opportunity to grow, personally and professionally.